LucasG234/MajorLabSolver/README.md

 # MajorLabSolver
-UI application to complete Mr. Stite's first java major lab
+In Mr. Stite's first Java major lab, students must draw an image through Java swing and the paintComponent() method.
+This UI application allows students create their image in a pixel art editor which can be exported directly into Java code.